 5. Sell Off Useless Assets

-If the business has any useless inventory, equipment, or other obsolete assets, then get rid of them.
+If the business has any useless inventory, equipment, or assets, then get rid of them.
 There’s no need to keep any deadweight lying around that takes up space and does not produce any return.
 Ask yourself “Why it is here?”
 If nothing comes to mind, you have your answer.

 You understand the business, you know what your customers want, your employees are sold on you, and you have a solid plan to deliver.
 You are ready to conquer!

 Remember, Rome wasn’t built in a day.
 It takes time to build your vision; and in this time, you are going to experience highs and lows.
-However, consistent, day over day improvement will continue to push the needle forward.
+However, consistent, day-over-day improvement will continue to push the needle forward.
 Even as little as a 1% improvement every day can make an enormous difference with time.

-Hopefully the points laid out in this article can help get you on the right path to building your new business to be bigger, better, and more efficient.
+Hopefully, the points laid out in this article can help get you on the right path to building your new business to be bigger, better, and more efficient.